iltommi/qdb-documentation/source/api/c.rst

     :param servers: An array of qdb_remote_node_t designating the nodes to connect to.
 The error member will be updated depending on the result of the operation.
     :param count: The size of the input array.

-    :return: The number of successful connections.
+    :return: The number of unique successful connections.

 .. c:function:: qdb_error_t qdb_close(qdb_handle_t handle)